ynoproject/ynotranslations/README.md

 A: This happens if the po file was edited without respecting the syntax.
 Edit the line mentioned in the error to make it respect the syntax of the file, then try to open your translation, it should now work without issues.

+Q: I wrote the content of the Meta.ini file properly, but it is not used in-game!

+A: Make sure your Meta.ini file is not saved as UTF-16: you can use UTF-8 to save it.

 Q: One of the translated pictures I use lacks transparency when it should be transparent on specific parts, or is transparent while it should not!

 A: The colour used as the transparent colour is determined depending on the order of colours in the index: the first one in the list is the one that is used for the transparency.
-Move the colour intended to be transparent in the original file at the same location in your translated filed to solve the issue.
+Move the colour intended to be transparent in the original file at the same location in your translated file to solve the issue.

 Q: Is there any efficient way to center a text?